MicrosoftDocs/azure-devops-docs/docs/tfvc/associate-file-type-merge-tool.md

 **Required Permissions**

 To perform this procedure, you must be a member of the **Administrators** or **Users** security group on the computer where Visual Studio is installed.
-For more information, see [Pernission reference for Team Foundation Server](../setup-admin/permissions.md).
+For more information, see [Permissions and groups reference](../security/permissions.md).

 ### To associate a file type with a third-party merge tool